IndisputableMonolith.Cosmology.InflationSpectralIndexFromJCost

 background

-The module sits in the cosmology domain of Recognition Science and imports the fundamental time quantum τ₀ = 1 tick from Constants.
-It introduces gap45 as the body-plan ceiling equal to 45 and defines nsRS as the spectral index obtained from the J-cost function in the inflationary setting.
-Related declarations establish the band containing nsRS and its proximity to the observed Planck value.
+The module sits in the Cosmology domain and imports the base constants module whose fundamental time quantum is given by τ₀ = 1 tick.
+It introduces gap45 as the body-plan ceiling equal to 45, a parameter that enters the phi-ladder mass formula.
+From this it constructs nsRS as the RS-native spectral index obtained from the J-cost, together with its numerical value, strict inequalities, and proximity to the Planck result.

 proof idea